Application and Admissions Information

 |Fall term admission, no funding||May 1||April 15|

 Applicants apply to departments through the Graduate School application process.
 Complete the online Graduate application and select the Chinese (major code 171) or Japanese (major code 583) program.
 Please try to upload documents in PDF format.
-To learn more about PDF or if you have trouble obtaining these documents, please go to our PDF Information Page .
+To learn more about PDF, please go to our PDF Information Page .